cyber-valley/cvland/pages/jasminum officinale.md

 	  | [[tannins]]            | bark, leaf       | ~3–7%            | [[astringent]], [[antimicrobial]], supports [[traditional medicine]] uses            |
 	  | [[chlorophyll]]        | leaf             | present (n/a)    | [[photosynthetic pigment]], supports green [[biomass]] role in composting         |
 	- operations
-		- [[propagation]]: mostly by semi-hardwood cuttings or layering; seeds used rarely due to low viability
+		- [[propagate plants]]: mostly by semi-hardwood cuttings or layering; seeds used rarely due to low viability
 		- [[maintenance]]: prune after flowering to control shape and improve airflow; mulch base; avoid overwatering
 		- [[harvest]]:
 			- fresh flowers: harvested at dawn when fragrance is highest; used for extraction and fresh sale